Relational Semantic Reasoning on 3D Scene Graphs for Open World Interactive Object Search: Experimental Evaluation

 \subsection{Discussion and Limitations}

-We demonstrate that our method can: (1) generalize to an open set of object categories across scenes and benchmarks.
+While the rapid advances in modern LLMs make them highly reliable for tasks like the one presented, this reliability comes at the cost of significant computation and constant network access.
+In contrast, our method runs onboard with low computational overhead while achieving comparable performance, freeing resources for parallel tasks.
+Moreover, it can serve as a building block in more complex LLM-driven systems, providing efficient object search and reducing the number of expensive queries.
+We demonstrate in this paper that our method can: (1) generalize to an open set of object categories across scenes and benchmarks.
 (2) efficiently leverage the common-sense knowledge in LLMs while maintaining fast runtime inference time by exploiting exploration heuristic and our proposed procedural distillation framework.
 (3) match and surpass an LLM-planner performance at a fraction of the computational cost.
 (4) effectively transfer to realistic household settings.
 Despite these strengths, real-robot experiments reveal limitations.
 Performance depends heavily on the quality of the generated 3D scene graph and the reliability of real-time perception.
 Errors in object detection, localization, or room classification can lead to suboptimal or inefficient exploration.
 Moreover, our method encodes typical object–room relationships and implicitly assumes similar household structures.
 It does not currently model household- or user-specific object placement preferences, which may limit robustness in diverse real-world environments.